FaroukBENGHARSSALLAH/java-ejb/java-ejb-v3/README.md

 - 'EJBv3BeanImplementation' in 'com.farouk.bengharssallah.java.ejb.v3.bean.implementation' to implement the bean 's body

-You don't need XML files decriptors, the annotations will handle that
+You don't need XML files decriptors, the annotations will handle that.